fuzziqersoftware/newserv/README.md

 1. In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.
 2. Run `./newserv` in the newserv directory.
 This will start the game server and run the interactive shell.
 You may need `sudo` if newserv's built-in DNS server is enabled.
 3. Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.
+4. Set your client's network settings appropriately and start an online game.
 See the "Connecting local clients" or "Connecting remote clients" section to see how to get your game client to connect.

 ### Installing quests

 newserv automatically finds quests in the system/quests/ directory.
 To install your own quests, or to use quests you've saved using the proxy's set-save-files option, just put them in that directory and name them appropriately.

-Standard quest file names should be like `q###-CATEGORY-VERSION.EXT`; battle quests should be named like `b###-VERSION.EXT`, and challenge quests should be named like `c###-VERSION.EXT`.
+Standard quest files should be named like `q###-CATEGORY-VERSION.EXT`, battle quests should be named like `b###-VERSION.EXT`, and challenge quests should be named like `c###-VERSION.EXT`.
 The fields in each filename are:
-- `###`: quest number (this doesn't really matter; it should just be unique for the version)
+- `###`: quest number (this doesn't really matter; it should just be unique for the PSO version)
 - `CATEGORY`: ret = Retrieval, ext = Extermination, evt = Events, shp = Shops, vr = VR, twr = Tower, gov = Government (BB only), dl = Download (these don't appear during online play), 1p = Solo (BB only)
 - `VERSION`: d1 = Dreamcast v1, dc = Dreamcast v2, pc = PC, gc = GameCube Episodes 1 & 2, gc3 = Episode 3, bb = Blue Burst
 - `EXT`: file extension (bin, dat, bind, datd, bin.gci, dat.gci, bin.dlq, dat.dlq, or qst)